Kipng3n0/OUK-Hackathon/README.md

-# SkillForge AI – Jaseci Hackathon Project
+# SkillForge Navigator – Jaseci Hackathon Project

 ## Overview

-SkillForge AI is an intelligent career development platform built with the Jac programming language and the Jaseci stack.
+**SkillForge Navigator** is an intelligent career development platform built with the Jac programming language and the Jaseci stack.
 It models users, skills, careers, learning modules, and mentors as an Object‑Spatial (OSP) graph and uses LLMs (via byLLM) plus a set of collaborating agents to:

 - **Seed and manage** a career/skill graph (skills, careers, learning modules, mentors) inside the OSP graph.
 - **Analyze user skills** from resume‑like text and update the graph with detected skills.